toml-lang/toml/toml.md

 A key may be either bare, quoted, or dotted.

-**Bare keys** may contain any letter-like or number-like Unicode character from any Unicode script, as well as ASCII digits, dashes and underscores.
-Punctuation, spaces, arrows, box drawing and private use characters are not allowed.
-Note that bare keys are allowed to be composed of only ASCII digits, e.g. 1234, but are always interpreted as strings.
+**Bare keys** may only contain letters, digits, underscores, and dashes.
+Bare keys are allowed to be composed of only digits, e.g. `1234`, but are always interpreted as strings.

-&#x2139;&#xfe0f; The exact ranges of allowed code points can be found in the [ABNF grammar file][abnf].
+A "letter" is any character in the Unicode category `Lu`, `Ll`, `Lt`, `Lm`, or `Lo`.
+A "digit" is any character in the category `Nd`.
+Implementations must support at least Unicode 9.0, or optionally any later version.

 ```toml
 key = "value"